 The holidays are approaching fast and if you’re like us, you’ve likely already started planning your holiday spread, right down to the finest detail.
-If you haven’t, it might be time to start thinking about what’s going to be on the menu.
+If you haven’t, it might be time to start thinking about what’s going to be on the Thanksgiving menu.

 While in recent years, we’ve noticed an influx of things that make holiday planning much easier, such as premade holiday meals popping up in grocery stores and caterers who offer vegan options, there’s nothing quite like homemade fare.
-And when we think of what we want at the center of our holiday table, one of the first things to come to mind is a plant-based meatloaf or nut roast.
+When we think of what we want at the center of our holiday table, one of the first things to come to mind is a plant-based meatloaf or nut roast.

 If this is your first time planning or making a holiday dinner, you might feel a little overwhelmed.
 But that’s where we come in.
 With over 10 recipes per day being posted on the Food Monster App, we here at One Green Planet know a thing or two about the tips and tricks behind making delicious recipes and are ready to share the wealth.
 Here are our top suggestions for how to make the perfect plant-based meatloaf for your next holiday get-together: